AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/adopt-global-administration.md

 ---
 title: Adopt global administration
-description: Learn what the Global Admin Console is and how to request access.
+description: Learn how the Global Admin Console groups Adobe Admin Consoles, what child Admin Consoles are, and how to request access.
 feature-set: Experience Cloud Services
 solution: Admin Console
 feature: Admin Console